"He's so hard to buy for!" Not anymore. We've handpicked gifts for nine common "types" of guys.

-You know him better than anyone else, so why is so hard to pinpoint the right gift for your boyfriend?!
+You know him better than anyone else, so why is so hard to pinpoint the right gift for your boyfriend for Christmas?!
 Never fear; let us be your personal shoppers.
 We've zeroed in on nine of the most specific types of guys — from sports fans to sartorialists — and picked presents that will bring joy to your boyfriend's world, whether he's been naughty or nice.

 1. Sports nut

 There are 2 kinds of guys into sports: couch-bound quarterbacks and dudes who think they smell better basted in their own sweat.
 Both men thrive on the experience.
 A shot of adrenaline when something extraordinary happens, the bro-zy camaraderie of us versus them and the sweet taste of a well-deserved beverage.
 Get the sports nut in your life tickets to see his team of choice (yes, it's best to bite the bullet and get one for yourself too — unless you enjoy it, too.
 Then, even better!).
 Check out Stubhub.com, and try to score the best seats possible from other fans.

 Is your guy crazy into Band You've Never Heard Of?
 Does he insist everyone’s new stuff sucks?
 Does he worship Jeff Lynne as his personal lord and savior?
 Normally, I'd say to give that guy a recorder and let him make music for you but instead, go for something that will let him experience his music in his own little world.
 Pick him up a pair of high-end headphones, like Bose's QuietComfort Acoustic Noise-Canceling Headphones.